Almanac

 Concept of deployment

 The Belgian Continuum of care starts with first response at the point of Injury (POI) within 10 minutes.
 Then followed by a Forward Evacuation to the first Medical Treatment Facility (MTF), which can be a Role 1 or a Role 2 Medical Treatment Facility (MTF).
-At the Role 1 MTF a Emergency Physician can provide Damage Control Resuscitation (DCR) and from there the patient will be evacuated ( Tactical Evacuation) to a Role 2 MTF.
+At the Role 1 MTF an Emergency Physician can provide Damage Control Resuscitation (DCR) and from there the patient will be evacuated (Tactical Evacuation) to a Role 2 MTF.
 Damage Control Surgery can be provided in a Role 2 Forward and a Role 2 Basic MTF and General Surgery can be provided in a Role 2 Enhanced.
 From there the patient will be evacuated to his homeland with a Strategic Aeromedical Evacuation.
 Forward and tactical medical evacuation are currently mostly done by ground assets.
-Fixed Wing on A400M is currently in development.
+Fixed Wing is on A400M.
 Next to this the process has been started to buy new light utility helicopters to perform forward and tactical aeromedical evacuation.
 State-of-the-art retrieval of the sick and wounded soldiers from the operational theatre completes this process of care.
 To that purpose, the Belgian Medical Component operates a dedicated strategic aeromedical evacuation program in close collaboration with the European Air Transport Command (EATC).
 Specialized assets include certified aeromedical crews and various types of patient transport units.

-According to the political guidance, the mission of the Belgian Medical Component is to participate to joint medical support in the framework of EU, NATO or UN operations by filling either advisory or international staff positions, or either delivering Role 1, Role 2B and Role 2E capabilities conform and tailored to the activities, operations and level of ambition of the other Components or independently on its own.
+According to the political guidance, the mission of the Belgian Medical Services is to participate to joint medical support in the framework of EU, NATO or UN operations by filling either advisory or international staff positions, or either delivering Role 1, Role 2B and Role 2E capabilities conform and tailored to the activities, operations and level of ambition of the other Forces or independently on its own.

 Missions